 History, tourist information, and nearby accommodation

-There has been a Worsley presence at Hovingham sincle long before the Hall was built; the family, which originated in Worsley, Lancashire, purchased the Hovingham estate in 1563.
+There has been a Worsley presence at Hovingham since long before the Hall was built; the family, which originated in Worsley, Lancashire, purchased the Hovingham estate in 1563.

 The interiors feature high, vaulted ceilings, and fine collections of furniture and paintings.
 Outside, the gardens are a delight, with yew hedges and the oldest private cricket ground in England.

-Cricket is one of the tradition features of Hovingham Hall, played on the field directly in front of the house.
+Cricket is one of the traditional features of Hovingham Hall, played on the field directly in front of the house.
 Hovingham played host to regular cricket matches during the 19th century, and a Hovingham team is known to have played an All England team in 1858 - and lost.
-Many of the finest 20th century cricketers in England have played on the Hovingham ground.
+Many of the finest 20th-century cricketers in England have played on the Hovingham ground.

-There are several Worseley tombs in the Saxon church of All Saints, immediately beside the Hall.
-Other popular historic houses nearby include Duncombe Park and Castle Howard, both within 7 miles of Hovingham.
+There are several Worsley tombs in the Saxon church of All Saints, immediately beside the Hall.
+Other popular historic houses nearby include Duncombe Park and Castle Howard, both within seven miles of Hovingham.

 About Hovingham Hall

 Address: York, Yorkshire, England, YO62 4LU